danielsantander/cyberdev/kali-linux/EYNTKAM.md

 # Scripting
 ## Terms
-*Bash (Bourne-again shell)* - a type of shell available for Linux that can run any system commands, utilities, processes, programs, or applications.
+*Bash (Bourne-again shell)* - A type of shell available for Linux that can run any system commands, utilities, processes, programs, or applications.

-*shell* - an interface between the user and the operating system.
+*shell* - An interface between the user and the operating system.

+*mounting* - Attaching drives or disks to the filesystem, making them available to the operating system.

 ## Shebang
 *shebang* - combination of a hash mark and an exclamation mark (`#!`) to communicate with the operating system which interpreter to use for the script.